e-Spirit/fsxa-pwa/docs/components/FSXABaseSection.md

 ## Introduction

 The FSXABaseSection is there to have a basic component to be able to implement further layout sections.
-Sections define the content of a page by displaying texts, tables, pictures, etc.
+Sections form the content of a page by displaying texts, tables, pictures, etc.
-Thereby different attributes and a method are given, which should simplify the development significantly.
+It provides different attributes and methods, which should simplify the development significantly.
 These are described in this chapter.
 This component inherits all the attributes and methods of the [FSXABaseComponent](FSXABaseComponent.md).

 ## Usage